IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Usage

 In a Circular Bar, always use the actual value for the text label and, when adding more elaborate text in a Linear Bar, provide your best estimate for the state of completion of the task in time/files left, rather than displaying a generic string to the user.
-However, you may use the Indetermiante variants for both bars to display a Progress without certain and clear competion time.
+However, you may use the Indeterminate variants for both bars to display a Progress without certain and clear completion time.

 | Do                                                                                 | Don't                                                                                  |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |